 How is Liver Transplant Surgery Performed?

-The process of liver transplant surgery involves:
+The process of liver transplant surgery in india involves:

 - Evaluation: Tests and screenings to assess eligibility.